apache/cloudstack-www/source/bylaws.html.markdown

 are in compliance with both the project and the foundation's trademark usage policies.

-    The CloudStack Trademark Guidelines specify how a requestor is expected to request permission for usage of the trademarks.
+    The CloudStack Trademark Guidelines specify how a requester is expected to request permission for usage of the trademarks.

     The process of approval will typically be as follows: